What do these patients all have in common that their GP failed to diagnose?

 Another risk factor for B12 deficiency is medical drugs.
 A number of medicines actually deplete the body of vitamin B12.
 Medicines that have been shown to deplete B12 include the oral contraceptive pill, antibiotics, anti-inflammatories, anti-diabetic medications, reflux medications such as Pariot and Nexium as well as cholesterol lowering medications.
 As people age that are often put on these medications which is another reason why B12 deficiency is more common as people age.

-So if you are any of these medications then your chance of having a B12 deficiency just jumped significantly.
+So if you are on any of these medications then your chance of having a B12 deficiency just jumped significantly.

 Vitamin B12 is used by most of the systems of the body but is particularly important in: